mostlycached/schema/docs/_posts/2025-12-08-variations-on-reading-release.md

 The third place stops being background and becomes terrain.
 And terrain is something you can move through with intention.

+*And there are variations that almost happened.
+The morning you almost spoke to the regular—but didn't.
+The conversation you overheard but forgot.
+The coffee shop that closed last month, still open in your memory, tables still warm.
+These exist in the conditional tense.
+We leave them there.*

 **Tracks**: WiFi Fails · Accidental Collaborator · Music Changes · Breakthrough · Watcher · Time Collapse · Regular Club · Spill · Too Long · Construction

 [🎧 Listen on Bandcamp](https://72rooms.bandcamp.com/album/devoc-on-coffee-variations)